-This program has been designed for accomplished professionals working for first-class companies who frequently conduct negotiations within the firm as well as with outside parties.
+This program has been designed for accomplished professionals who frequently conduct negotiations within their firms as well as with outside parties.

-Senior or mid-level executives who wish to gain an additional boost in their negotiation skills.
-Past participants include division/department heads and vice presidents of large multinational companies who deal with complex negotiation challenges, as well as partners of professional services firms and heads of regional or country units.
+Past participants include division/department heads and vice presidents of large multinational companies who deal with complex negotiation challenges, as well as partners of professional service firms and heads of regional or country units.
+Senior or mid-level executives who wish to gain an additional boost in their negotiation skills will also profit from attending.

-- enhance conceptual, strategic, and practical understanding of effective bargaining situations
+- Enhance conceptual, strategic, and practical understandings of effective bargaining situations

 - Key principles and frameworks to employ when preparing for and conducting negotiations

-- Strengths and weaknesses of various negotiation tactics and basic negotiation styles
+- Strengths and weaknesses of various negotiation tactics and styles

 - Techniques for goal-setting and the assessment of offers; evaluation of alternatives and walk-away situations

-- Multi-party negotiations, coalition dynamics, creation of lasting alliances, and sustainable agreements
+- Multi-party negotiations, coalition dynamics, the creation of lasting alliances, and sustainable agreements

 “ESMT means learning differently: from others, from experience, interactively in group exercises.
 Mastering Negotiations met all my expectations, with a professional preparation by the ESMT team and a group of qualified participants.”